 Metal stamping is the process of shaping parts with the use of a tool set.
 This tool set punches or stamps holes and shapes into a metal sheet.
-This process can be a very fast, effecient and cost effective process to form many types of parts from a wide variety of metal sheets.
+This process can be a very fast, effecient and cost effective process to form many types of parts from a wide variety of metal sheets, such as steel, brass, copper, aluminum and zinc.
 Intricate part designs, dimensional stability and repeatabiltiy are common benefits of metal stamping.

 Parts have been fabricated by the metal stamping process, since the beginning of the Industrial Revolution..
 The invention of the metal stamping press led to the production of parts for the military and agriculture industries.

 The metal stamping process produces parts for many different industries including, aerospace, automotive, defense, electrical, medical and consumer goods.
 Electrical circuits, fasteners, soda cans, kitchen appliances and automotive parts are just a few examples of the wide variety of parts that are manufactured using the metal stamping process.

 You can learn more about tool steel properties, tool design, fabrication and industries in our new book, "Tool Steel Simplified".

 You can find all of the answers to your tool steel questions in our comprehensive book "Tool Steel Simplified".
 This concise book includes tool steel properties, alloying elements, uses, careers, data sheets, heat treating and so much more.
 It is written is an easy-to-understand format for designers, engineers, buyers, students, production planners and anyone that is interested in learning more about tool steel.

 You have questions and you want answers.
 The answers to your tool steel questions are found in “Tool Steel Simplified”.